Fill in the Blanks

 • Points - Enter the score for correctly answering the question.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

-• Define Number of Attempts - enable to allow and set the number of attempts students can make for this assessment.
+• Define Number of Attempts - enable to set the number of attempts students can make for this assessment.
 If disabled, the student can make unlimited attempts.

-• Show Rationale to Students - Toggle to display the rationale for the answer, to the student.
-This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
-You can set when to show this selecting from Never, After x attempts, If score is greater than or equal to a % of the total or Always
+• Show Rationale to Students - Toggle this option to display answer explanations to students.
+The rationale will appear after they submit their answer and whenever they view the assignment after marking it as complete.
+Control when students see the rationale by selecting: Never, After x attempts, If score is greater than or equal to a % of the total, or Always.

 • Rationale - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student’s project.